christopheml/soulshape-journal/Libs/SecureTabs-2.0/README.md

 ## Usage Example
-This code adds a tab to the `MerchantFrame` and manages displaying a custom `MyFrame` whenever the tab is selected:
+This code adds a tab to the `MerchantFrame`, which manages displaying a custom `MyFrame` whenever the tab is selected:

 ```
 local tab = LibStub('SecureTabs-2.0'):Add(MerchantFrame)